Usage

 Note

-Before proceeding, please make sure you have already set up the mini PC and codebase following the steps on the Software page.
+Before proceeding, please make sure that you have already set up the mini PC and codebase following the steps on the Software page.

 Tip